epsrc-abcd/abcd-website/event/README.md

 General points
 ======

-* Work involved shouldn't be too onerous
+* Effort to participate shouldn't be too onerous
 * Implementation work to be done in advance of the event
-* De-emphasise 1980s internet protocols.
-Emphasis the wide variety of potential applications.
+* De-emphasise 1980s internet protocols (boring, unrepresentative).
+  Emphasise the wide variety of potential applications.
 For example: games.
 Ornela suggested EasyChair.
-* Presentations should
+* Presentations should take the form of demos (of running applications, type systems, etc)
+* What did the session type "world view" bring to the problem?
-* Presentation discusses what was easy, what was hard
+* Discuss what was easy, what was hard

 Basic structure of event
 ======